MalihehGaroosiha/Capstone-project/README.md

 rating: The rating of the Movie/TV Show is based on age.
 duration: Total duration of the Movie (in minutes) or TV Show (in seasons).
 listed_in: Genre of the Movie/TV Show, indicating its category or theme.
-description: A brief summary or synopsis of the Movie/TV Show.
+description: A summary or synopsis of the Movie/TV Show.

 In this project, I want to apply a machine learning algorithm(Recommender systems) to list 10 TV shows or movies ordered based on their similarity to the first choice. first step: Exploring data including charts frequently tables and missing data, outliers, and ...